iNavFlight/inav/docs/Navigation.md

       Note:

 	  * If `p2` is specified, then `p3` is also required.
-	  * `p3` is only defined for geographic WP types (WAYPOINT, POSHOLD_TIME, SET_POI, LAND).
+	  * `p3` is only defined for navigable WP types (WAYPOINT, POSHOLD_TIME, LAND).
 The affect of specifying a non-zero `p3` for other WP types is undefined.

   * `<flag>` - Last waypoint must have `flag` set to 165 (0xA5).